Are you looking at hatching bearded dragon eggs?

 Steps For Incubating Bearded Dragon Eggs

-Follow these steps, and you’ll have a good idea for how to get started on hatching these reptile eggs.
+Follow these steps, and you’ll have a good idea of how to get started on hatching these reptile eggs.

 Make Or Pick Your Incubator

-The first thing you need to do is to make your incubator or buy it.
+The first thing you need to do is make your incubator or buy it.

-Making one yourself isn’t tricky to do, but just buying one of the easiest options.
+Making one yourself isn’t tricky, but just buying one is the easiest option.

 It’s best to get one with a thermometer and hygrometer built-in for help telling what the temp and humidity are.